Step 27 – Deceased Estate Administration Guide

 Address/Post: Supreme Court of WA, Level 11, David Malcolm Justice Centre, 28 Barrack Street, Perth WA 6000

-In Western Australia you can provide notice through the West Australian Classifieds and give notice to all other Executors, Administrator or Next of Kin prior to applying with the Supreme Court of WA for Grant of Probate or Letters of Administration.
+In Western Australia you are not required to provide notice of your intention to apply for Grant of Probate or Letters of Administration, so long as 14 days have passed since the death.
+You may still advertise through the West Australian Classifieds and give notice to all other Executors, Administrator or Next of Kin prior to applying with the Supreme Court of WA for Grant of Probate or Letters of Administration.

-TimeframeThe application to the Supreme Court of WA for Grant of Probate or Letters of Administration can only be made 14 after the notice was published.
+TimeframeThe application to the Supreme Court of WA for Grant of Probate or Letters of Administration can only be made 14 after the death.

 ProcessDraft the notice content in accordance with the probate rules and provide the notice and billing address to advert@thewest.com.au or contact 13 22 80 or 08 9482 2300 to speak with someone.